axisgroup/design-process/README.md

 Understand, Define, Diverge, Decide, Prototype, and Validate.

 #### [Pre-Engagement](0-Pre-Engagement)
 Typically, this phase would require performing research on the client and their industry.
-This phase is non-billable.
 The pre-engagement phase should be mainly utilized to formulate a common ground of the ‘job to be done.’
 The problem could evolve over further discussions, but it should be agreed upon by the entire team.
 This should serve as a starting point for discussions with the client.

 #### [Understand](1-Understand)
-The Understand phase develops a common understanding of the context within which we are working and all the elements in that context: the customer, their job to be done, and the business our client hopes to support by servicing the job to be done.
+The Understand phase develops a common understanding of the context within which we are working and all the elements in that context: the personas, their goals and responsibilities, business processes, decisions and actions, etc.
 We want to expose risky knowledge gaps and assumptions so we can make plans to reduce those risks and move forward with confidence.

 #### [Define](2-Define)
-The Define phase focusses on formulating a ‘mission statement’ for the application or problem at hand.
+The Define phase focuses on formulating a ‘mission statement’ centered around established personas for the application or problem at hand.
 This problem definition should be agreed upon by all team members, including clients, and should serve as a reference point for further discussions.
-The problem statement should encompass a clear scope of the ‘job to be done’ and should serve as a baseline.

 #### [Diverge](3-Diverge)
 The Diverge phase generates insights and concepts for solutions.
-Our goal is to explore as many possibilities as possible, regardless of how feasible or viable.
+Our goal is to explore as many possibilities as possible, with considerations of effort to build.
 Insights are born from this explosion of possibilities by considering the implications of radically different approaches to solving a problem.
 These insights can become valuable differentiating forces and the source of inspiration for unique solutions.

 #### [Converge](4-Converge)
-The Converge phase takes all the possibilities generated over the past two phases and homes in on a single version to prototype and test with existing or potential customers.
+During the Converge phase we take all the concepts generated in the diverge phase, group them into logical and meaningful categories, evaluate and prioritize them both within the design team and with the client.
-By exploring and eliminating so many options, we have reason to be more confident in our choices.
+By exploring and eliminating many options, we have reason to be more confident in our design decisions.

 #### [Prototype](5-Prototype)
 The Prototype phase develops a prototype that fills our riskiest knowledge gaps and assumptions.
-Pan and Paper sketches, Sketch + Envision, and QlikSense are all valid mediums.
+Pen and Paper sketches, Sketch + InVision, and QlikSense are all valid mediums.
 The medium should be determined by our time constraints and learning goals.

 #### [Validate](6-Validate)